The ultimate guide to GCSE revision for parents

 Information is everywhere but GCSE students facing their first real set of external exams often don't know where to begin.

-Students now take on average 9 GCSEs and have to prepare for two or three papers per subject.
-It’s A LOT.
-Add to this an increasingly loaded landscape of TikTok teachers and apps promising top grades or your money back, and it’s no wonder our teens can feel overwhelmed.
+Students now take on average nine GCSEs and have to prepare for two or three papers per subject.
+It's a lot.
+Add to this an increasingly loaded landscape of TikTok teachers and apps promising top grades or your money back, and it's no wonder our teens can feel overwhelmed.

 This is where we as parents can help.
 As resistant as our teenagers may be at the beginning, mums and dads can be the best behind-the-scenes GCSE cheerleaders.